Senior in New Brunswick with $1M: Home Plus Business Shares and Succession Planning in 2026

 Question: Should a business owner sell shares before death or let the deemed disposition happen?

 Answer: Selling while alive gives you control over which tax year the gain is realized in, the ability to split the sale across multiple years to stay in lower brackets, and the option to offset the gain with other deductions or losses.
 At death, the entire deemed disposition lands in a single terminal-return year, stacked on top of RRSP/RRIF collapses, CPP/OAS income, and any other capital gains.
-For $350K of embedded gains, selling over two or three calendar years could keep more of the gain in lower combined brackets — potentially saving $15,000 to $25,000 in tax compared to a single-year deemed disposition.
+For $350K of embedded gains, selling over two or three calendar years keeps more of each year's $87,500 to $58,000 of taxable income (at the flat 50% inclusion rate) in mid-brackets rather than the top combined New Brunswick bracket — potentially saving $10,000 to $20,000 in tax compared to a single-year deemed disposition.
 The trade-off: selling early means losing ownership, future dividends, and any further appreciation.

 Question: What is an estate freeze and when does it make sense for a small business?